yokurin/CIFilterImage/README.md

 # CIFilterImage

 ## Overview
 CIFilterImage provides UI that can be easily filter images.
-This is Wrapper that CIFilter.
+This is wrapper of CIFilter.

 ## Demo
 Here are some style of demos using `CIFilterImage`.